 The recommendations are based on a Technical Report published end 2017 on the current pollution of the Rhine with micropollutants and the mitigation strategies already launched in the countries.
 The recommendations are intended to reinforce and accelerate progress already made in the states.

-The recommendations and the balance report are part of an ICPR strategy aimed at reducing discharges of micropollutants from urban and industrial drainage (see Technical Report no. 181 on www.iksr.org) into water bodies.
+The recommendations and the balance report are part of an ICPR strategy aimed at reducing discharges of micropollutants from urban and industrial drainage (ICPR technical report no. 181) into water bodies.
 Within the framework of this strategy, several evaluation reports have already been published, which provide an insight into the consumption and application quantities for various substance groups, the discharge paths into the water bodies, measurement data from surface, ground and drinking water as well as quality criteria and potential measures: Medicinal products for human use, biocidal products and anti-corrosion agents, estrogens, radiocontrast agents, odoriferous substances, complexing agents, industrial chemicals, the report on the integrated evaluation of all analysed micropollutants, an evaluation report on diffuse entries and a leaflet.